microsoft/azuredevopslabs/labs/vstsextend/octopus/readme.md

 1. In **Push Packages to Octopus** task, update **Octopus Deploy Server** field with the created endpoint value.

-   > **Note** : You will encounter an error - **TFS.WebApi.Exception: Page not found** for Azure tasks in the release definition.
+   {% include note.html content= "You will encounter an error - **TFS.WebApi.Exception: Page not found** for Azure tasks in the release definition.
 This is due to a recent change in the VSTS Release Management API.
 While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the **Azure Subscription** field and click the **Refresh** icon next to it.
-Once the field is refreshed, you can select the endpoint from the drop down.
+Once the field is refreshed, you can select the endpoint from the drop down." %}

    ![](images/QBuild.png)